Overview - Microdata

-To apply for access to Eurostat's microdata, your organisation must first be recognised by us as a research entity – a university, research institution or research department in public administration, bank, statistical institute etc.
+To apply for access, we first need to recognise your organisation as a research entity.
+Examples include universities, research institutes or research departments in a public administration, banks, statistical institutes, etc.

-- Step 2 – Apply for access to microdata.
-Once we have recognised your organisation as a research entity, you can apply for access by submitting a research proposal (the procedure takes around 8-10 weeks)
+Step 2: Apply for access to microdata.
+You can apply for access by submitting a research proposal.
+The procedure takes around 8-10 weeks.

 How are data provided?

-- send your principal researcher files containing anonymised data (scientific-use files) on electronic devices (CD-Rom, DVD, etc.) and/or
+- send your principal researcher files containing anonymised data (scientific use files)

-- authorise your organisation to access non-anonymised data (secure-use files) in Eurostat's 'Safe Centre' (dedicated room on Eurostat premises) or remotely via accredited access points.
+- authorise your organisation to access non-anonymised data (secure use files) in Eurostat's 'Safe Centre' (dedicated room on Eurostat premises) or remotely via accredited access points.

 Access to microdata is only valid for the period specified in the research proposal.
-At the end of that period, you must:
+At the end of the period, you must:

-- destroy any original scientific-use files sent by Eurostat and any confidential data derived from the files, and
+- destroy any original scientific use files sent by Eurostat and any confidential data derived from the files

 - send Eurostat your research results.